-There were no complaints made against Members during 2020/21 in relation to allegations of failure to comply with the Members' Code of Conduct.
+There was one complaint made against a Member during 2020/21 in relation to compliance with the Members' Code of Conduct; this was dismissed at the preliminary stage.

 All Member meetings of the Authority commence with an item regarding declaration of pecuniary and non-pecuniary interests, with signed records of interests declared kept with the minutes of the meeting.
 A Register of Members' Interests is maintained, in accordance with the Local Government Act 2000.